The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: The Models

-In standard model of particles,neutrinos have not any mass and regarded as relativistic particles, but with this coupling constant, they become massive and turn into non-relativistic particles that have oscillations.
-Since the dark energy is modeled as a scalar field $\sigma$ its energy density and pressure are given by
+respectively.
+Where the coupling parameter $\beta$ can, in general, be some function of $\sigma$.
+The coupling plays a role only when the neutrinos are non-relativistic, since relativistic neutrinos have $P_{\upsilon} \approx \frac{\rho_{\upsilon}}{3}$; therefore, the right-hand sides of Eqs.
+(3.4) and (3.7) are both negligible such that the standard, uncoupled conservation equations are recovered.
+Since dark energy is modeled as a scalar field $\sigma$ its energy density and pressure are given by

 where $V(\sigma)$ denotes the potential of the scalar field.
-In this paper, we consider the interactions between dark energy and neutrino as the following evolution equation In addition , from the resulting of equations of the scalar field :
+In this paper, we consider the coupling between dark energy and neutrino as the following evolution equation.
+In addition, from the resulting equations of the scalar field :

-where as before $\dot{a}$ means differentiation with respect to the coordinate time t.The EoS of the scalar ﬁeld is now given by:
+where as before $\dot{a}$ means differentiation with respect to the coordinate time t.
+The EoS of the scalar field is now given by:

 The above equations are a nonlinear set of second-order differential equations that can only be solved analytically for certain cases.
-Therefore, they can be examined numerically.
-To simplify the equations, we can introduce a number of new variables.
-Turned the second-order differential equations into a set of first-order equations.
-There are several reasons for this, including: 1-systems of the first order for the numerical solution is very simple and convenient.
+To simplify the equations, we can introduce a number of new variables to turn the second-order differential equations into a set of first-order equations.
+There are several reasons for this, including:\\ 1- Systems of the first order for the numerical solution are very simple and convenient.
 On the other hand, it allows us to study the behavior of the system in phase space.
-2. In the numerical solution of first-order equations, unlike high-order equations, which require more than one condition for each equation, only one initial condition is required.
-3- Most importantly, the first-order dynamics can be described on the phase space and it is possible to check the stability of the system.
+2- In the numerical solution of first-order equations, unlike high-order equations, which require more than one condition for each equation, only one initial condition is required.\\ 3- Most importantly, the first-order dynamics can be described on the phase space and it is possible to check the stability of the system.

-If we considered the standard model, the right side of the equation would be zero, and the neutrinos are effectively uncoupled.
-As a result of the coupling constant $Q$ is important.
+If we considered the standard model, the right side of the equation would be zero, and the neutrinos effectively uncoupled.
 We consider an exponential potential $V(\sigma)=V_0\;e^{-\lambda k\sigma}$, where $\lambda$ is a dimensionless parameter that determines the slope of the potential.
-The motivation for choosing these functions have been investigated in ~\cite{Wetterich}.
-Also we define $ \omega = \frac{P_{\nu}}{\rho_{\nu}}$.
-In order to simplify the field equations, we introduce following new variables,
+The motivation for choosing these functions have been investigated in \cite{Wetterich}.
+Furthermore, we define $ \omega = \frac{P_{\nu}}{\rho_{\nu}}$.
+In order to simplify the field equations, we introduce the following new variables,